lcssrs/Nonlinear-effects-of-monetary-policy/README.md

 # README

-This directory has all the scripts used in the paper _Nonlinear effects of monetary policy in the Eurozone_ while the extraction and cleaning part of the data are mainly in python the the estimations, plotting and results generation where written in Matlab.
+This directory has all the scripts used in the paper _Nonlinear effects of monetary policy in the Eurozone_ while the extraction and cleaning part of the data are mainly done in python, the the estimations, plotting and results generation where written in Matlab.
-Most of the scripts have a description of their functionality but this document maps it succintly and build the big picture.
-For further technichal details please visit the paper at https://drive.google.com/file/d/1BppWeP3alIsoFAuQrQ94Bfpn-yujk_dA/view
+Most of the scripts have a description of their functionality, but this document maps it succintly and presents the big picture.
+For further technichal details please visit the paper at https://drive.google.com/file/d/1BppWeP3alIsoFAuQrQ94Bfpn-yujk_dA/view or contact the author

 ## **Python scripts**

-  -  **Building dataset.ipynb**: This script mainly organizes the data extracted from the ECB forecasts.ipynb and refi.ipynb scripts in a convenient way so that we can apply the procedure described in Miranda-Agrippino and Ricco (2021) to clean the high-frequency instrument through auxiliary regressions.
-Later on the script saves all the instruments using a convenient name to be used in the Matlab scripts that perform the nonlinear VAR estimations
+  -  **Building dataset.ipynb**: This script organizes the data extracted from the ECB forecasts.ipynb and refi.ipynb scripts in a convenient way so that we can apply the procedure described in Miranda-Agrippino and Ricco (2021) to clean the high-frequency instrument through auxiliary regressions.
+Later on, the script saves all the instruments using a convenient name to be input in other Matlab scripts that perform the nonlinear VAR estimations

   -  **ECB forecasts.ipynb**: This script basically collects data about the forecasts made by the ECB for macroeconomic variables through webscrapping the dates when the forecasts were released and accurately pairing with the actual value of the forecast that is generated using the refi.ipynb script.
 Then ECB forecasts.ipynb mathces all data correctly so that regressions can be ran.